ctrl-alt-elite-devs/project-moonwalk/README.md

 all of which extend the navbar created in base.html, anything added to this file will appear on all pages that extend it.

+# How to run on phone on your network

+In settings.py add your local IP to the variable ALLOWED_HOSTS = []
+example: ALLOWED_HOSTS = ['192.168.1.10', 'localhost', '127.0.0.1'] (replace 192.168.1.10 with your own local IP)

+To find local IP
+Windows use in cmd:
+    ipconfig
+Look for the “IPv4 Address” under your active network connection (e.g., Wi-Fi or Ethernet).
+It should look like 192.168.1.10 or similar.

+Mac in terminal:
+    ipconfig getifaddr en0
+will give you back your local ip

+Run Django with the following command to make it accessible on your local network:
+    python manage.py runserver 0.0.0.0:8000

+Finally, on your phone's web browser enter http//:192.168.1.10:8000 (replace 192.168.1.10 with your own local IP)

+now you should be able to see the page on your phone and be able to refresh and see updates as you change code.

 # Git commands

 Save progress to repo manually with git bash